Where Should I Host My Website

-If you wish to transfer to another hosting provider, you need to wait for the expiration of your domain lock-in period before you can own your domain - i.e transfer it to an independent domain registrar.
+If you wish to transfer to another hosting provider, you need to wait for the expiration of your domain lock-in period before you can own your domain - i.e transfer it to an independent domain registrar (like Namecheap).

 It is best not to lock your domain with a hosting provider to begin with.

-To really help the solve the "first problem" of our target audience - "where to host his first website," read our web hosting comparisons.
+To really help to solve one of my target audience's problem on where to host his first website, read our hosting comparisons:

 P.S.
 REALITY CHECK: Nothing is free when you are starting a business.
 Even small time online sellers need to shell out a little money to buy and resell something.